-No person without a permit shall cause the open transfer of any petroleum, chemical, or other hazardous substance from one container or vessel to another, including but not limited to fuel tank of a vessel, within the Harbor other than at an authorized dock for the transfer of such substance.
+No person without a permit shall cause the open transfer of any gasoline petroleum, fuelchemical, or other toxic-hazardous substance from one container or vessel to another, including but not limited to fuel tank of a vessel, within the Harbor other than at an authorized dock for the transfer of such substance.
+See also Harbors and Navigation Code Sections 135 and 293.